mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

 * This graph shows that the `number one` start station for casual users is `disproportionately` more popular than the other leading stations.
-In the data for members, the popularity for the top 10 stations is much more `evenly` spread out.
+In the data for members, the popularity for the top 10 stations is more `evenly` spread out.

 <br>